-- Investing in our securities may involve an above average degree of risk. - Our common stock price may be volatile and may decrease substantially. - We may not be able to pay distributions to our stockholders and our distributions may not grow over time. - Our stockholders may experience dilution upon the issuance of additional shares of our common stock. - If we default under any future credit facility or any other future indebtedness, we may not be able to make payments on the 4.75% Convertible Senior Notes due 2023. - We may not have, or have the ability to raise, the funds necessary to repurchase the 4.75% Convertible Senior Notes due 2023 upon a fundamental change, and our debt may contain limitations on our ability to deliver shares of our common stock upon conversion or pay cash upon repurchase of the 4.75% Convertible Senior Notes due 2023.

-• We will be subject to corporate-level U.S. federal income tax if we are profitable and are unable to qualify as a RIC, which could have a material adverse effect on us and our stockholders.
+- Investing in our securities may involve an above average degree of risk. - Our common stock price may be volatile and may decrease substantially. - · We may not be able to pay distributions to our stockholders and our distributions may not grow over time. - Our stockholders may experience dilution upon the issuance of additional shares of our common stock. - If we default under any future credit facility or any other future indebtedness, we may not be able to make payments on the 6.00% Notes due 2026. - We may choose to redeem the 6.00% Notes due 2026 when prevailing interest rates are relatively low. - An active trading market for the 6.00% Notes due 2026 may not develop or be maintained, which could limit a holder's ability to sell the 6.00% Notes due 2026 and/or adversely impact the market price of the 6.00% Notes due 2026. - · We will be subject to U.S. federal income tax at corporate rates if we are profitable and are unable to qualify as a RIC, which could have a material adverse effect on us and our stockholders.